 Remember: Accident & Emergency (A&E) departments are for serious injuries or illnesses only.

-You can usually treat minor illnesses yourself at home.
+If you’re just feeling more under the weather than usual, remember you can usually treat minor illnesses yourself at home.
 This could include a cough & cold, sore throat or headache.

 Visit your local pharmacy to buy over-the-counter medicines to help treat your minor illnesses, or to get expert healthcare advice from a pharmacist.